 - Set up three dishes and put them in the right order.

-- In a first bowl, add about ½ cup of all-purpose flour.
+- In the first bowl, add about ½ cup of all-purpose flour.

 - In another bowl, beat an egg with milk.